Salmon is a collaborative research synthesis tool for blooming user researchers.

 Generate deliverable draft

-- drag and drop the insights generated from the cluster phase.
+- With Salmon, resaearchers can simply drag and drop the insights from the affinity diagrams to generate drafts for the deliverables.

 Play with our prototypes!